Families whose loved ones were left rotting in Colorado funeral home owed $950M, payout unlikely

 Dozens of family members have received similar news as the 190 bodies have been identified, shattering their grieving processes.
 Many are still picking up the pieces, haunted by nightmares of what their decomposing family member may have looked like, or burdened by guilt that they had let a loved one down.

-“If nothing else,” Page said, this judgement “will bring more understanding to the case.”
+“If nothing else,” Page said, this judgment “will bring more understanding to the case.”

 "I’m hoping it’ll make people go, ‘Oh, wow, this isn’t just about ashes,’” she said, adding that far more people are impacted than just those listed in the lawsuit.